General Evaluator

 The GE should be seen as a teacher-by-example.
 His or her guidance of the Speech Evaluators and fair summation of the meeting will have a great influence on members' attitudes.
 The GE should point with enthusiasm to the good in the meeting and show by example and helpful suggestions how weak areas could be improved.
 Do not forget to explain your role to guests if this was not included when the Chair introduced you.

 The GE is not required to evaluate the Table Topic speakers or the main Speakers.
-It may be necessary to make some reference to these presentations to draw attention to evaluation omissions or illustrate points but speakers should feel that they are being evaluated twice.
-For this reason the GE must form some view on each presentation in order to give feedback on each relevant evaluation.
+It may be necessary to make some reference to these presentations to draw attention to evaluation omissions or illustrate points but speakers should not feel that they are being evaluated twice.
+The GE must form some view on each presentation in order to give feedback on each relevant evaluation.
 The GE is not required to evaluate any of the roles being evaluated by the Leadership Evaluator.
 A GE should be mindful of all aspects of the meeting from the Hospitality function, room layout, visibility of the club banner to the specific execution of each role in the meeting.
 Create and use a check list if it will help, certainly ensure from the agenda that you have not skipped past anything obvious or important.
 However, you must prioritize and be prepared to discard comments as more important items come to light.
 It is very easy to get bogged down on trivia and omit the important.
 Carefully read the requirements for all the other duties.
-You are, after all, looking for all the things others didn't do, as well as what they did that needs improving.
+You are, after all, looking for all the things others did well, didn't do, or what they did that needs some improving.
 Some inexperienced GE's let themselves down by not keeping clear notes and then fumbling and stumbling when they come to deliver.
 If you can escape linear thinking constraints, consider using a mind map.
 You may find use of a hiliter helpful.
 Certainly, uncluttered notes will help you keep on track during your delivery.

 Ideally, your presentation should take the form of a speech